-2.6 Joint Applications
+Joint Applications

 Joint applications are generally required when less than 51 percent of the beneficiaries are located within the jurisdiction of the applicant.
 Activities may serve beneficiaries outside the jurisdiction of the applicant, provided the unit of general-purpose local government has identified such a need and 51 percent or more of the beneficiaries are located within the applicant's jurisdiction.
 Exceptions may be made in writing by DCA on a case-by-case basis using guidance provided by law and regulation, the applicable local service delivery strategy, and written support for the exception from the county government.
 Please consult with DCA for guidance concerning the need for joint applications.
-Requests for exceptions should be made to DCA as early as possible.
+Requests for exceptions should be made to DCA as early as possible, but no later than November 20, 2020.